eip-home/eip-arch/draft-eip-arch.md

 The definition of EIP Information Elements in the EIP header will require the creation of a new IANA registry to manage EIP Information Element type values.

-In the case that EIP is integrated into the IOAM framework as a new Data-Field-Type, an additional allocation will be required from the "IOAM Data Field Types" registry {{IANA-ioam-types}}.
+An earlier integration of EIP into IOAM as a new Data-Field-Type was explored in {{salsano25-eipioam}}, which would have required an allocation from the "IOAM Data Field Types" registry {{IANA-ioam-types}}.
+The currently preferred IOAM integration for EIP is instead based on the Global Opaque Block (GOB), whose protocol format and any related codepoint requirements are specified in {{id-gob-ioam}}.

 --- back